 Dress Code: Smart Casual – or a chance to get dressed up!

-Guest speaker for the evening will be Jemma Wilson, a professional offroad motorcycle racer, who has won both state and Australian championships (see below).
+Guest speaker for the evening was Jemma Wilson, a professional offroad motorcycle racer, who has won both state and Australian championships (see below).
 Her presentation was very entertaining and brought home to many that offload motorcycling truly is an exciting outdoor activity.

-In addition there will be raffle prizes, great food, good company and lots of fun!
+In addition there was raffle prizes (courtesy of K2 Basecamp), great food, good company and lots of fun!

 The Outdoors Queensland Distinguished Achievers Award